Immersed figure-8 annuli and anyons: Background

+\emph{Classification of immersed annuli:} As the isomorphism theorem suggests, what is interesting is the topological classification of immersed regions.
 Below, we shall be interested in immersed annuli.
-As the isomorphism theorem implies, only the topological class is of interest.
 We explain below that there are only two topological classes of immersed annuli, denoted by $X$ and $X_8$; see Table~\ref{tab:figure-8}.
 (We adopt two alternative ways to draw $X_8$.
-One is as in Fig.~\ref{fig:figure8-intro}, where the overlap part is shown as two layers, one on top and it covers another layer.
+One is as in Fig.~\ref{fig:figure8-intro}, where the overlap part is shown as two layers, one on top and covering another layer.
 The second way is as Table~\ref{tab:figure-8}, where the overlap part is transparent so that we see both layers.
 We note that the ``top and bottom" in the first way is introduced for drawing purposes only, and this is not part of the data to specify immersion.
 We shall frequently use the first approach as it simplifies drawing.)
 We shall be interested in knowing if $\Sigma(X) \cong \Sigma(X_8)$, which is not answered by the isomorphism theorem.

 According to Table~\ref{tab:figure-8}, figure-8 $X_8$ is the only nontrivial immersion type on a sphere.
 This fact follows from the following argument.
 First, on the disk ($B^2$), each immersed annulus is the thickening of some curve in $B^2$, where the curve has no sharp corners.
 Therefore, they are classified by the turning number (modulo the sign).
 Two regions with different turning numbers cannot be converted to each other, as is well-known \cite{outside-in}.
 Some allowed and not allowed deformations on $B^2$ are illustrated as follows: